undistro/zora/docs/configuration/suspend-scan.md

 kubectl patch scan mycluster-vuln --type='merge' -p '{"spec":{"suspend":true}}' -n zora-system
 ```

+!!! note
+    This way, the scan results remain available,
+    unlike if the `ClusterScan` had been deleted, in which case the results would also be removed.

 Setting `spec.suspend` back to `false`, the scans are resume:

 ```shell